Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/06-application-roles.md

 The `value`  property appears in the role claim.
 The `id` property is the unique identifier for the defined role.
 Always generate a new GUID value for `id`.

 **Assign users**.
-When a new customer signs up, after the application is registered in the customer's AD tenant, an AD admin for that tenant will assign users to roles.
+When a new customer signs up, the application is registered in the customer's AD tenant.
+At this point, an AD admin for that tenant can assign users to roles.

 >	As noted earlier, customers with Azure AD Premium can also assign security groups to roles.